Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 23. Wait and see - Let's wait and see.

-24. We hate the ones we love because they can cause the deepest suffering - We hate those we love because they can cause us the most suffering.
+24. We hate the ones we love because they can cause the deepest suffering - We hate those we love because they are capable of causing us the most suffering.

-25. While I am breathing, I love and believe.
-While I breathe, I love and believe.
+25. While I am breathing, I love and believe. - As long as I breathe, I love and believe.

-"Glorify God in your body and in your soul, which are God's"
+"Glorify God both in your body and in your soul, which are God's"

-Are Christians allowed to have pictures on their bodies?
-To understand this, let's turn to the Bible and patristic writings, the dogmas of ecumenical councils, as well as literature for preparing for confession, because it usually lists all kinds of sins in great detail.
+Are Christians allowed to have images on their bodies?
+To understand this, let’s turn to the Bible and patristic writings, the dogmas of ecumenical councils, as well as literature for preparing for confession, because it usually lists all kinds of sins in great detail.
 For a Protestant, there is only the authority of the Bible.
-A Catholic should heed the decrees of the Pope and the councils.
+A Catholic should listen to the decrees of the Pope and councils.

-Nothing is said about this in the dogmas of the Orthodox Church and in the writings of the Fathers of the Church.
-Let us turn then to the Bible, there is only 1 verse in it, which clearly speaks of impaled images.
+The dogmas of the Orthodox Church and the writings of the Church Fathers say nothing about this.
+Let us then turn to the Bible, it contains only 1 verse that clearly speaks of impaled images.
 Here he is:

-"For the sake of the deceased, do not make incisions on your body and do not prick writing on yourself.
-I am the Lord"
+“For the sake of the dead, do not make cuts on your body and do not write on yourself.
+I am the Lord.”

-"Do not cut your head around, and do not spoil the edges of your beard" (Leviticus 19, 27).
+“Do not shave your head round, and do not spoil the edges of your beard” (Leviticus 19:27).

-These Old Testament quotations speak of the inadmissibility of adopting pagan rites, that is, performing these actions for the sake of the deceased and for the glorification of pagan gods.
-If we assume that tattooing is unambiguously prohibited here, then the ban on cutting the beard must also be recognized.
-Moreover, the Gospel abolished many old norms, for example, rites with the blood of animals.
+These Old Testament quotes speak of the inadmissibility of adopting pagan rituals, that is, performing these actions for the sake of the deceased and for the glorification of pagan gods.
+If we assume that tattooing is clearly prohibited here, then we must also recognize the prohibition of cutting a beard.
+Moreover, the Gospel has abolished many old norms, such as rituals involving the blood of animals.

 The New Testament says about the Antichrist:

-"And he will do that to all, small and great, rich and poor, free and slave, a mark will be put on their right hand or on their forehead" (Rev. 13, 16).
+“And he will cause everyone, small and great, rich and poor, free and slave, to receive a mark on their right hand or on their forehead” (Rev. 13:16).

 But it is also written:

-"And it was said to her [the locust], that she should not harm the grass of the earth, and no greenery, and no tree, but only to one people who do not have the seal of God on their foreheads" (Rev. 9, 4).
+“And it was said to it [the locust] that it should not harm the grass of the earth, or any green plant, or any tree, but only to people who do not have the seal of God on their foreheads” (Rev. 9:4).

-"And I looked, and behold, a Lamb stood on Mount Zion, and with Him a hundred and forty-four thousand, having the name of His Father written on their foreheads" (Rev. 14:1).
+“And I looked, and behold, a Lamb stood on Mount Zion, and with Him an hundred and forty-four thousand, having His Father’s name written on their foreheads” (Rev. 14:1).

-Does the inscription or print on the forehead have anything to do with the tattoo?
-It is impossible to say clearly.
-So, it seems that Scripture does not directly prescribe anything to modern Christians in terms of tattooing.
+Does the mark or seal on the forehead have anything to do with a tattoo?
+It's impossible to say clearly.
+So, it appears that Scripture does not directly command anything for modern Christians regarding tattooing.

-At the same time, we must remember that Christians live for the glory of God, striving wholeheartedly for the salvation of themselves and others.
-Following the words of the Apostle Paul, I will say that not everything that is permissible is beneficial, and not everything edifies.
-The concepts and customs of our time are already far from the precepts of Jesus Christ.
-People make wearable drawings to please, to emphasize their beauty, to preserve the memory of worldly things.
-Even the name of a loved one should not be applied, because, firstly, God is in the first place, secondly, romance did not come from Christianity at all, but from a medieval military environment, and, finally, thirdly, real Christians love all sisters and brothers alike, make no difference between kindred and non-kindred.
+At the same time, we must remember that Christians live for the glory of God and strive with all their souls for the salvation of themselves and others.
+Following the words of the Apostle Paul, I will say that not everything that is permissible is useful, and not everything edifies.
+The concepts and morals of our time are already far from the covenants of Jesus Christ.
+People make body art to please people, to highlight their beauty, and to preserve memories of worldly things.
+It’s not even worth putting the name of your loved one, because, firstly, God comes first, secondly, romance did not come from Christianity, but from the medieval military environment, and, finally, thirdly, real Christians love all sisters and brothers alike, they make no difference between relatives and step-brothers.
 Romantic love and Christian love are not the same thing.

-There is no tattoo sin in the books for preparing for confession, although there are such violations of God's law as dancing and turning the road red.
-In one of them, however, there is a phrase: “I sinned (a) following the godless customs of this world, and also wanting to please and seduce, I cut my hair and dyed (this violated the commandment of God about the appearance of a woman)”.
-That is, any actions with unrighteous goals are condemned, and it is difficult to imagine Christian cosmetics.
+In books for preparing for confession, there is no sin of tattooing, although such violations of God's law as dancing and crossing the road when the color is red are cited.
+In one of them, however, there is a phrase: “I sinned by following the godless customs of this world, and also wanting to please and seduce, I cut my hair and dyed my hair (this violated God’s commandment about appearance women)".
+That is, any actions with unjust goals are condemned, and it is difficult to imagine Christian cosmetics.

-According to the Orthodox doctrine, sacred images are needed, firstly, to remind us of God, of sacred events, the instructive life of the Lord and the saints of God, secondly, to expound the teachings of God, thirdly, to arouse religious feelings in us, fourthly, to glorifying God with art, just as they glorify even people with all sorts of monuments, just as they glorify God with art - singing and music.
+According to the Orthodox faith, sacred images are needed, firstly, to remind us of God, sacred events, the instructive life of the Lord and the saints of God, secondly, to present the teachings of God, thirdly, to excite religious feelings in us, fourthly, to glorifying God with art, just as they glorify even people with all sorts of monuments, just as they glorify God with art - singing and music.
 (According to N.Yu.
-Varzhansky “The Weapon of Truth”)
+Varzhansky “Weapons of Truth”)

 The Bible recognizes the possibility of correct sacred images:

-"You shall make the tabernacle of ten curtains of twisted linen and of blue, purple and scarlet [wool], and make cherubim on them with skillful work" (Ex.
-26, 1).
+“And thou shalt make a tabernacle of ten curtains of fine woven linen, and of blue, purple, and scarlet [wool], and thou shalt make cherubim on them with cunning work” (Ex.
+26:1).

-"Cherubim and palm trees were made: a palm tree between two cherubim, and each cherubim has two faces.
-On the one hand, a human face is turned towards the palm tree, and on the other hand, a lion's face is turned towards the palm tree; so it was done in the whole temple around" (Ezek.
-41, 18-20) .
+“Cherubim and palm trees were made: a palm tree between two cherubim, and each cherub had two faces.
+On one side the face of a man was turned to the palm tree, and on the other side to the palm tree was the face of a lion; this was done all around the temple” (Ezek.
+41, 18-20).

 Besides:

-"Don't you know that your bodies essence temple the Holy Spirit living in you, whom you have from God, and you are not your own?
+"Don't you know that your bodies essence temple the Holy Spirit living in you, which you have from God, and you are not your own?
 For you were bought with a price.
-Therefore glorify God and your bodies and in your souls who are God's" (1 Corinthians 6:19-20).
+Therefore glorify God and in your bodies and in your souls who are God's" (1 Cor.
+6:19-20).

 The temple has the correct images.

-Some argue that impalement is forbidden because pagans used it.
-If this is understood, then it is necessary to ban sacred images in general, because even before God commanded to make images of cherubim in the tabernacle, pagan peoples depicted their gods.
+Some argue that impaling is prohibited because it was used by pagans.
+If this is understood, then it is necessary to prohibit sacred images in general, because even before God’s command to make images of cherubim in the tabernacle, pagan peoples depicted their gods.

-In the Christian world, the Coptic Orthodox Church (Egypt) widely uses the tattoo, after baptism a cross is made on the right wrist.
-Egyptian law requires showing one's hand when applying for a job because Copts are banned from leadership positions.
+IN Christendom The Coptic Orthodox Church (Egypt) widely uses tattoos; after baptism, a cross is made on the right wrist.
+Egyptian law requires showing your hand when applying for a job, because Copts are prohibited from leadership positions.
 Therefore, for example, men become loaders, and women become cleaners.